DigitalBox98/SimpleExtJSApp/README.md

 <br>

-This page is to be considered as a work in progress and is to be considered for advanced users : ) <br>
+This page is a work in progress and is to be considered for advanced users : ) <br>